aosabook/500lines/sampler/README.md

 make it harder to go back and forth between the the code and the equation.

-I am personally of the opinion that when you are writing code that directly implements an equation, then the same variable names should be used as those in the equation.
+I think that when you are writing code that directly implements an equation, then the same variable names should be used as those in the equation.
 This makes it easy to see which parts of the code are implementing which pieces of the equation.
 This,